TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 - Explain the three steps in the problem solving process.
 - Explain what pseudocode is and be able to use it to solve problems.
-- Be able to break a problem down into subproblems.
+- Be able to break a problem down into sub-problems.

 ### Understand the problem